 A life-long Lynner, Ellen worked for decades in machine shops, then retired to help her 25 grand-children and 25+ great-grandchildren and foster children.
 She has been active with Neighbor to Neighbor.
 She lives in the Highlands.

 Bawa worked in the Democratic Republic of the Congo’s Ministry of Labor & Social Services before moving to Lynn in 1973.
 He obtained BS/BA degrees from Salem State College, an MBA in finance from Suffolk University and a Masters in International Administration from the School for International Training.
 He taught at Roxbury Community College.
 At Mass.
-Department of Environmental Protection for 31 years, he is the Director of Fiscal Management, supervising all fiscal activities.
-He lives in the Highlands with his wife Tish.
+Department of Environmental Protection for 31 years, he is the Director of Fiscal Management, supervising fiscal activities.
+He lives in the Highlands with wife Tish.

 Josie worked on federal projects to sustainably develop the Amazon River area in Brazil.
 She graduated from Sao Marcos University in 2003.
 She formed Green Universe Foundation and is organizing the Highlands’ first Neighborhood Watch on her street.